jayalaxmimudaliar/BugTracker-System/BugTracker/README.md

 ### Developer 🧑‍💻
   - View all bugs assigned to them.
   - Update the status of assigned bugs as they progress in resolving them.
-  - Participate in chat rooms by entering the required IP address and port number for direct communication with testers.
   - Search for relevant information and access useful links related to bug fixing.

 ![Developer View](https://github.com/jayalaxmimudaliar/BugTracker-System/blob/master/BugTracker/videos/Developer.gif)